Table of contents

 • A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.

-• A personal account is your own personal account on gmail, hotmail, yahoo, and so on.
+• A personal account is your own personal account, outside of the MoJ.
 You should never use a personal account for business purposes.
-To be clear: never send your work material to your personal device or your personal email account.
+To be clear: Never send your work material to your personal device or your personal email account.

-Some of the applications listed make a distinction between general use with a work account, and use with a corporate account.
+Some applications make a distinction between general use with a work account, and use with a corporate account.
 Using a tool with a corporate account means you are providing views or statements on behalf of the MoJ.
 Never use a personal account for business purposes with any tool.

-Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
-When working with a personal account, you are speaking and acting as an MoJ employee and a civil servant.
+Remember, if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
+When working with a personal account, you are speaking and acting as an MoJ employee and/or a civil servant.

 In particular, follow the Civil Service Code of Conduct.